PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

 Tasks that do not share data can be informed of their upstream dependencies through the `wait_for` argument.
 Just as with automatic dependencies, this applies to calling task functions directly, calling [`.submit()`](/api-ref/prefect/tasks/#prefect.tasks.Task.submit), or calling [`.map()`](/api-ref/prefect/tasks/#prefect.tasks.Task.map).

 !!! warning "Differences with `.map()`"
-    Manually defined upstream dependencies apply to all tasks submitted by `.map()`, so each mapped task must wait for both `downstream_1` _and_ `downstream_2` to finish.
+    Manually defined upstream dependencies apply to all tasks submitted by `.map()`, so each mapped task must wait for _all_ upstream dependencies passed into `wait_for` to finish.
 This is distinct from automatic dependencies for mapped tasks, where each mapped task must only wait for the upstream tasks whose results it depends on.

 ```python
 from prefect import flow, task